Animation in .NET MAUI Linear Gauge (SfLinearGauge)

 Pointer animation

-The animation behavior is common for all the three pointers in Linear Gauge - shape, content, and bar pointer.
+The animation behavior is common for all three pointer types in Linear Gauge - shape, content, and bar pointer.

-All the above three pointers have the following properties for the animation:
+All three pointer types have the following properties for the animation:

 The AnimationEasing supports the following animations.
 The default animation type is Easing.Linear.